 As the Assistant Director and Organist of the Long Island professional vocal ensemble Voci da Camera from 1999 to 2014, he accompanied them on tours of Eastern Europe and the United Kingdom, and served as organist when they spent a week as choir-in-residence at Gloucester Cathedral.

 Mr. Backhaus appears on several recordings, including In Time of Softest Snow, They That Go Down to the Sea in Ships, A Voci Christmas, Reincarnations, and The Church of Music of William Byrd.

 He is married to Kathleen Blixt, who for twenty-five years was on the Vocal and Choral Conducting faculty of Hofstra University.
-They have five grown children and four grandchildren.
+They have five grown children and five grandchildren.

 Click on the links below to listen to some of Fred’s work.

 Amy has been employed by St. Peter's since October 2017, watching over the little ones on Sunday morning during the 10:00 a.m. service.
 Amy grew up here in Milford and attended Pumpkin Delight elementary school , West Shore middle school, Jonathan Law high school and now attends Gateway Community College with plans to continue on through a masters degree but hasn’t chosen the next school yet!
 She studies early childhood education and may study special education as well!

 Amy has four years experience in a daycare and many more years of babysitting.
 She is the middle child in a family with five children.
 Amy currently works at Cooperative Educational Services as a paraprofessional.
 Amy loves arts like drawing and painting, spending time with family and listening to records like the Beatles and Paul Simon!